 Maria Fitzherbert's 'Descendants'

 Large numbers of private papers relating to Mrs Fitzherbert were destroyed in her lifetime but those papers which provided evidence of her illegal marriage to the Prince of Wales on 15 December 1785 had been sealed up by her in 1833, together with a letter from the Prince dated 11 June 1799 which confirmed the names of the witnesses [Wilkins, 1, 99-100].
 In 1856 The Hon.
 Charles Langdale published in a limited edition Memoirs of Mrs Fitzherbert; with an account of her marriage with H.R.H. the Prince of Wales, afterwards King George the Fourth but he was unable to provide any written evidence that a marriage ceremony had taken place.
 Evidence of the ceremony was not fully published until William H. Wilkins produced the two volumes of Mrs Fitzherbert and George IV (1905) and included a printed copy of a marriage certificate from which the names of the witnesses had been cut [Wilkins, 1, 99-100].
 A facsimile of the mutilated certificate is reproduced as the frontispiece to the first volume of Arthur Aspinall, The Correspondence of George, Prince of Wales 1770-1812 (1963).
 Wilkins died in 1906 and the few remaining papers sealed up by Mrs Fitzherbert and deposited in Coutts' Bank in 1833 were published in 1939 by Sir Shane Leslie in Mrs Fitzherbert: a life chiefly from unpublished sources [Shane Leslie, Mrs Fitzherbert (1939) xv].
-They made no mention of any child and it is now generally accepted from the increased knowledge of almost every aspect of Mrs Fitzherbert's biography that she had no child by the Prince.
-Her most recent biographer so concludes, saying that 'given the public nature of the Prince's and Maria's lives, such a thing could not have been kept secret' [James Munson, Maria Fitzherbert: the secret wife of George IV (2001) 176].
+They made no mention of any child and it is now generally accepted from the increased knowledge of almost every aspect of her biography that Mrs Fitzherbert had no child by the Prince.
+Her most recent biographer, James Munson, so concludes, saying that 'given the public nature of the Prince's and Maria's lives, such a thing could not have been kept secret' [James Munson, Maria Fitzherbert: the secret wife of George IV (2001) 176].

 However, as a result of her illegal marriage and particularly to Roman Catholics, Mrs Fitzherbert seemed something more than the Prince's 'mistress' and Shane Leslie wrote that 'no woman of her time made greater efforts to avoid coming under that term' [Mrs Fitzherbert (1939), page xi].
-She told Lady Jerningham on 10 August 1806 that she was particularly fond of children and should have liked to have had a dozen of her own [Wilkins ii (1905) 84] but she unfortunately declined to accept Lord Stourton's written suggestion, made on 29 November 1836, that she leave some statement in her own handwriting, 'of no issue under a marriage that the Common Law of England or Roman Catholic law holds to be valid although the Parliamentary law of England does not acknowledge'.
+As noted she told Lady Jerningham on 10 August 1806 that she was particularly fond of children and should have liked to have had a dozen of her own, but she unfortunately declined to accept Lord Stourton's written suggestion, made on 29 November 1836, that she leave some statement in her own handwriting, 'of no issue under a marriage that the Common Law of England or Roman Catholic law holds to be valid although the Parliamentary law of England does not acknowledge'.
 He said that she might 'confirm or laugh at my over-scrupulous care of the interests of future generations', but that, 'History is full of claimants of a doubtful origin' [Munson (2001) 360 and note 20].
 This, however, smilingly she declined to do.
 Thus unfortunately she left the way open for future claimants to come forward.
 Lord Stourton, her friend and one of her executors, was confident enough to write to The Times, 'no issue followed this union' [The Times, 16 July 1838, 5c].

 Four thousand copies of Wilkins's book were published early in 1905 and it was reprinted in America [Shane Leslie, Mrs Fitzherbert (1939), xii].
 The fears expressed by Lord Stourton were proved correct when, immediately after the publication of details of the illegal marriage in America, sensational stories about Mrs Fitzherbert's family and claims to her supposed estate immediately began to appear in American newspapers.